Gary Bollan

-Gary Bollan (born 24 March 1973) is a Scottish professional football player and coach.
+Gary Bollan (born 24 March 1973) is a Scottish former professional football player and manager, who was most recently the assistant coach at Scottish League One club Inverness Caledonian Thistle.

 He played for Dundee United (two spells), Rangers, Wolverhampton Wanderers (loan), St Johnstone, Livingston, Motherwell, Clyde, Brechin City and Carnoustie Panmure.
 He also played for the Scotland national under-21 football team.

-He started his managerial career with his former playing club Livingston, and he has since managed Airdrieonians, Forfar Athletic and Cowdenbeath.
+He started his managerial career as caretaker of Clyde before managing former club Livingston, Airdrieonians, Forfar Athletic and Cowdenbeath.

 Playing career

 Bollan came up through the youth system and into the first team at Dundee United as a teenager in the early 1990s.
 He sparked interest from Rangers, who signed him in January 1995.
 Bollan spent three years at Ibrox but made only a handful of appearances due to injury.
 He was transferred to St Johnstone in 1998 and spent three years there.

 A move to Heart of Midlothian stalled in March 2001 due to a failed medical before Bollan moved to First Division champions Livingston four months later.
 His appearance for Livingston in the UEFA Cup meant that he had made appearances for four different Scottish clubs in European competition.
 He returned to Dundee United in February 2003 for a year, before having a brief spell with Motherwell in 2004.
 In August 2004, Bollan began the first of two spells with Clyde, joining as a player/coach.

 He spent the 2004–05 season as a player-coach for Clyde.
 He made his debut on the opening day of the season, in Clyde's derby win over rivals Partick Thistle.
 He is best known for his time at Broadwood Stadium, when he scored a free-kick from 40 yards to knock Falkirk out of the Scottish Cup.
 He was voted Clyde man of the match in their encounter with Celtic in the latter stages of the competition.
 He was briefly caretaker manager at the end of the season.
 Bollan signed for Brechin in July 2005 but was made available for transfer shortly afterwards.
 In November 2006, Gary Bollan signed for Carnoustie Panmure.